Vasio-NL/custom-k8s-deploy-ECR-action/README.md

 ## Kubernetes deploy action

 This Github Action deploys images from Amazon ECR to a kubernetes cluster.
+For deploying images from a non-AWS container registry, see the [deploy action](https://github.com/Vasio-NL/custom-k8s-deploy-action).

 This action is intended to be used with the custom [build and push to ECR action.](https://github.com/Vasio-NL/custom-build-and-push-ECR-action)

 Fetches the latest version of the given image from a kubernetes configmap, then gets the image from Amazon ECR and pushes it to the kubernetes cluster.